apache/mxnet/contrib/clojure-package/examples/gan/README.md

 `lein run :gpu` will run on gpu

-If you are running on AWS you will need to setup X11 for graphics `sudo apt-get --no-install-recommends install -y xauth x11-apps`
+If you are running on AWS you will need to setup X11 for graphics `sudo apt-get --no-install-recommends install -y ca-certificates apt-utils xauth x11-apps`

 then relogin in `ssh -X -i creds ubuntu@yourinstance`